25 Jan Recycling wartime exploded munitions

-It’s hard to imagine what went on thirty years ago in the Kingdom of Cambodia, where people now go about their business planting rice, going to market, getting married and going to school like any other in South East Asia.
-Talk to anyone as young as of our generation, however, and it soon surfaces that memories are still fresh.
+It’s hard to imagine what went on thirty years ago in the Kingdom of Cambodia, where people now go about their business planting rice, going to market, getting married and going to school like anybody else in South East Asia.
+Talk to anyone as young as 35, however, and it soon surfaces that memories are still fresh.
 Of fleeing homes, refugee camps, bombings and being conscripted to a murderous army to carry and lay mines.

 In a tidy new housing development in South Phnom Penh, we find the foundry of Chantha Thoeun‘s family at the end of a quiet alley.
 Chantha learned the brass smithing trade at age 14 in the orphanage he was living in since his parents were killed by the Khmer Rouge.
 After coming of age and apprenticed by older tradesmen, he started work at a social enterprise in town, and then set up his own foundry.
 Read more about his story here.